-Humanitarian, teacher and ambassador for peace on behalf of his K´iche´ Mayan people in Guatemala, Arnulfo inspires people young and old to be part of the "revolution of love and generosity".
+Humanitarian, teacher and ambassador for peace on behalf of his Mayan people in Guatemala, Arnulfo inspires people young and old to be part of the "revolution of love and generosity".

-At around the age of eight, he miraculously gained his sight, hearing and voice in a single instant, to the astonishment of his family.
+At the age of seven, Arnulfo received his sight, hearing and voice in a single instant.
 For the first time, he could see walls, and he felt panic.
 He could also see with his own eyes the enormity of the suffering of his people.

 Soon thereafter, his childhood was interrupted by a terrible event.
-Arnulfo and 115 children were rounded up by soldiers and thrown into a deep well filled with water to die.
-Four days later, Arnulfo was rescued by a female journalist.
+On 21st May 1988, Arnulfo and many other Mayan children were kidnapped by a group of terrorists representing the Guatemalan and international armed forces and multinationals.
+They threw them into a deep well filled with water and the excrement of the soldiers to die.
+On that same day they murdered many Mayan women and men in cold blood.
+Five days and four nights later, Arnulfo was rescued by a female reporter who later shared with him vital information regarding the massacre and its perpetrators.
+Paradoxically, in that well, he saw that life is not suffering, that evil is not external to us but born in the human heart committed to terrorism.
 Of 116 children, he was the only survivor.
-In gratitude for his life, Arnulfo vowed to devote his life to helping others, sharing answers to the mysteries of life and delivering a message of peace to humanity.
-In honour of this commitment, he intensified his efforts to take food, medicine and words of peace and hope to those in need every night under the cover of darkness.
+Grateful for his life, Arnulfo vowed to devote his life to helping his people, intensifying his efforts to take food, medicine and words of hope to those in need every night under the cover of darkness.

 Arnulfo used Mayan Psychology to prevent that terrible event from taking root in him and causing him trauma, a method he today teaches others through talks and art.